ToolScope: Enhancing LLM Agent Tool Use through Tool Merging and Context-Aware Filtering: Experiments

 We present the main results for LLM agent tool selection in Table~\ref{tab:tool_selection_models_first}, with full results provided in Appendix \ref{app:C}.
 Based on the results, we have the following observations:

-\textbf{ToolScope yields state-of-the-art CSR@$k$ across all 3 benchmarks and 3 LLM models.} We observe in Table~\ref{tab:tool_selection_models_first} that ToolScope, with or without Auto-Correction, achieves the highest CSR@$k$ on Seal-Tools, BFCL, and UltraTool across all $k$ values and LLMs including GPT\mbox{-}4o, Llama\mbox{-}3.3\mbox{-}70B, and Command\mbox{-}R. Gains are large on challenging datasets such as Seal-Tools (+34.6\%) and UltraTool (+38.6\%), consistent on BFCL (+8.8\%).
-These results highlight ToolScope’s strong generalization capability across different LLMs.
+\textbf{ToolScope achieves state-of-the-art CSR.} We observe in Table~\ref{tab:tool_selection_models_first} that ToolScope, with or without Auto-Correction, achieves the highest CSR@$k$ on Seal-Tools, BFCL, and UltraTool across all $k$ values and LLMs including GPT\mbox{-}4o, Llama\mbox{-}3.3\mbox{-}70B, and Command\mbox{-}R. Gains are large on challenging datasets such as Seal-Tools (+34.6\%) and UltraTool (+38.6\%), and remain consistent on BFCL (+8.8\%).
+These results highlight ToolScope's strong generalization capability across different LLMs.
 Among the models evaluated, GPT-4o exhibits the highest CSR, indicating that ToolScope can benefit from continuous advancements in foundation models.
+Notably, ToolScopeMerger is not tied to GPT-4o, as experiments with open-source alternatives (LLaMA 3.3 70B and LLaMA 3.1 8B) result in comparable performance (see Appendix~\ref{tab:llm-ablation}).

 \textbf{Robustness across $k$.} Gains are robust at all evaluated $k$.
-On Seal-Tools, the performance gap widens as $k$ increases, consistent with the hypothesis that the original toolset contain higher rates of overlap; the merged toolset avoids confusing the retriever with overlapped tools, preserving precision at larger $k$.
-On BFCL, improvements remain stable across $k$, and on UltraTool, ToolScope continues to outperform the baselines, showing scalability to larger number of retrieved tools sent to LLM agent.
+On Seal-Tools, the performance gap widens as $k$ increases, consistent with the hypothesis that the original toolset contains higher rates of overlap; the merged toolset avoids confusing the retriever with overlapped tools, preserving precision at larger $k$.
+On BFCL, improvements remain stable across $k$, and on UltraTool, ToolScope continues to outperform the baselines, showing scalability to larger numbers of retrieved tools passed to the LLM agent.